 The human chorionic gonadotropin (hCG) test is done to check for the hormone hCG in blood or urine.
 Some hCG tests measure the exact amount.
 Some just check to see if the hormone is present.
 HCG is made by the placenta during pregnancy.
 The test can be used to see if a woman is pregnant.
 Or it can be done as part of a screening test for birth defects.

-HCG may also be made abnormally by certain tumors, especially those that come from an egg or sperm (germ cell tumors).
-HCG levels are often tested in a woman who may have abnormal tissue growing in her uterus, a molar pregnancy, or a cancer in the uterus (choriocarcinoma) rather than a normal pregnancy.
+HCG may also be made by certain tumors, especially those that come from an egg or sperm.
+(These are called germ cell tumors.)
+HCG levels are often tested in a woman who may have tissue that is not normal growing in her uterus.
+The test also may be done to look for molar pregnancy or a cancer inside the uterus.
 Several hCG tests may be done after a miscarriage to be sure a molar pregnancy is not present.
-In a man, hCG levels may be measured to help see whether he has cancer of the testicles.
+In a man, hCG levels may be measured to help see if he has cancer of the testicles.

 More hCG is released in a multiple pregnancy, such as twins or triplets, than in a single pregnancy.
 Less hCG is released if the fertilized egg implants in a place other than the uterus, such as in a fallopian tube.
 This is called an ectopic pregnancy.

 The level of hCG in the blood is often used as part of a screening for birth defects in a maternal serum triple or quadruple screening test.
 These tests are usually done between 15 and 20 weeks of pregnancy to check the levels of three or four substances in a pregnant woman's blood.
 The triple screen checks hCG, alpha-fetoprotein (AFP), and a type of estrogen (unconjugated estriol, or uE3).
 The quad screen checks these substances and the level of the hormone inhibin A. The levels of these substances—along with a woman's age and other factors—help the doctor figure out the chance that the baby may have certain problems or birth defects.